 This is just another step in the progress we're making toward denuclearization.

-So, you know, this is a process.
+So, this is a process.

 And I can't see that as anything but a good thing.